RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ## Optimizations

+Note: now that multi-stage matching has been enabled, the performance should be a lot better for many previously slow scenarios.
+However, you can still make faster by arranging for the parsing order and excluding some intents from parsing.

 ### Intent parsing order

 You can pass to the matching call the name(s) of the intents that you want to